-Without clear communication, the organ or gland associated with that nerve cannot
+Without clear communication, the organ or gland associated with that nerve cannot function properly.

-The chart shows the spaces between the vertebrae where nerves emerge from the spinal cord to link to organs, glands and parts of the body:
+Chart shows the spaces between the vertebrae where nerves emerge from the spinal cord to link to organs, glands and parts of the body:

 Hippocates, Father of Medicine, inverted patients on a ladder using ropes and pulleys.

-Given the chance, the body heals itself.
+Given the chance, the body knows how to heal.

 Bert Morrow had 4 ruptured discs in his lower back at age 50.

-A chiropractor recommended inversion.
+A chiropractor friend recommended inversion.

 At 69 he jumped his first hurdle, and began competing professionally.
 Balancing the compression of jumping by de-compression from inversion, he competed into his 90's as a world-class hurdler.

 Newcastle University (UK, 2007) conducted a study on sciatica caused by bulged disc.

-While waiting for surgery, 2 groups of patients underwent different forms of treatment.
+While waiting for surgery 2 groups of patients underwent different forms of treatment.

 Patients in the experimental group received inversion therapy.